 For instance, Bobcat sign is left on the bole of a tree as claw marks.
 Alternatively, following a trail that wildlife frequent.
 You may discover upturned twigs, a tuft of hair, or even freshly made creases in a leaf made by an animal's passage.
 These are all marking of an animal and all translate into what we call sign.

 Sign is a general tracking term naming a disturbance created by the passage of ‘something’ on the landscape.

 Another example.
 Grass is pushed down due to the passage of a deer, as well as other disturbed foliage or torn earth.
 On the other hand, it could be something as natural as scat!
 For those of you who are not familiar with this term, scat refers to the droppings or poop, of an animal.

 Scat is an important indicator for a tracker allowing for species identification often is based on shape, size, and diet of the animal.

 Application of Sign Tracking

 Sign tracking can tell you what animals are in an area.
 How long ago, how many, how large, where they have been?
-And we can tell by the tracks the direction they are going.
+We can tell by the tracks the direction they are going.
 Tracking is a skill that can be applied in all outdoor situations.

 Where to find tracks